dotnet/EntityFramework.Docs/docs/platforms/uwp/getting-started.rst

 In this walkthrough, you will build a Universal Windows Platform (UWP) application that performs basic data access against a local SQLite database using Entity Framework.

 .. caution::
+    **Avoid using anonymous types in LINQ queries on UWP**.
     Deploying a UWP application to the app store requires your application to be compiled with .NET Native.
-When using Entity Framework there are some query APIs you should avoid to ensure your application is compatible with .NET Native.

-    You can query using simple LINQ operators that do not change the type of results returned by the query
-     - Where
-     - OrderBy
-     - Distinct
-     - Skip/Take
-     - ToList/ToArray
-     - etc.

-    You cannot use operators that would change the type of results returned by the query.
-We are working to support these operators and you can `track our progress on GitHub <https://github.com/aspnet/EntityFramework/issues/3603>`_.
-     - Select (you can select a single property, but not an anonymous type)
-     - GroupBy
-     - Include/ThenInclude
-     - Join
-     - etc.
+    Queries with anonymous types have poor performance on .NET Native or may crash the application.

 .. contents:: `In this article:`
     :depth: 2